ifit/Enhancements/README.md

 __About__

-This is a new repo for any and all unreviewed or unapproved issues regarding enhancements, features, or ideas for iFit.
+This is a new repo for any and all unapproved or postponed issues regarding enhancements, features, or ideas for iFit.
+Any issues that should be considered by design, copy, marketing, or management should be written here instead of in the ifit/ifit repo.

 __Who is this for?__